Military prison: United States

-The United States military's equivalent to the county jail, in the sense of "holding area" or "place of brief incarceration for petty crimes".
-It is known colloquially as the guardhouse or stockade by the United States Army and Air Force and brig by naval and marine forces.
-Members of the U.S. Armed Forces are subject to the Uniform Code of Military Justice and are convicted to confinement via court martials.
+The United States military's equivalent to the county jail, in the sense of "holding area" or "place of brief incarceration for petty crimes" is known colloquially as the guardhouse or stockade by the United States Army and Air Force and brig by naval and marine forces.
+Members of the U.S. Armed Forces are subject to the Uniform Code of Military Justice and are convicted to confinement via courts-martial.
 The U.S. Armed Forces currently maintain several regional prisoner-holding facilities in the U.S. In the United States, differential treatment seems to be suggested, but by no means mandated, by the Founding Fathers in the Fifth Amendment to its constitution.
 In former times, criminals in the naval service were sent to the once-infamous Portsmouth Naval Prison, which was closed in 1974.